-LGS110 Foundations in Law 3 Credits
+LGS110 Foundations in Law

-This course introduces students to the legal

-system and the legal profession.
-Students will

-be introduced to the practical and ethical

-aspects of the practice of law, including proper
+This course introduces students to the legal system and the legal profession.
+Students will be introduced to the practical and ethical aspects of the practice of law, including proper legal writing style and basic legal terminology.

-LGS130 Principles of Legal Research 3 Credits
+LGS130 Principles of Legal Research